tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 - Gestures can also help you to anchor the meaning of new words.

+## Observe How You Learn

+- Another key component of getting better is getting better at watching yourself how you study.

+- It’s one thing to read a book.
+Try a couple of techniques from the book and call it a day.

+- It’s quite another to do the above and sit down at the end of the same day to observe what you did best and what can be further improved.

+- An adventurous idea from the book is to get comfortable at the end of the day.
+Grab a notebook, and try to answer a couple of questions.
+These for example:
+  - What new did you learn today?
+  - How did your learning go?
+  - Was there something you did especially well?
+  - Anything you might have done better?
+  - What made a difference in your learning that day?
+  - At what time did I stop learning?
+  - Even if you no longer consider yourself a student.
+You can change the questions a bit.

+- Analyze your working day… What went well?
+What didn’t?
+What can you improve?
+What do you have control over?

+- The main idea is to regularly reflect on your days.
+Try to spot patterns.
+With these insights, make some changes and start observing again.

+- Few ideas from the authors that can help you further improve:

+  - **Study in different places:** It might seem odd, but studying in one particular place can interfere with your memory.
+If you always study in, say, the library, your attention octopus gets used to this.
+So, the material you’ve learned in the library can “come out” only if you visit the library.
+If you acquire new information in a variety of places, your attentional octopus, as said in the book, “ends up getting used to finding things in your long-term memory locker regardless of where you’re studying.”
+  - **Try different materials:** Some people prefer to learn by watching videos, others by reading text.
+Third, for example, might want to attend seminars.
+We all have our preferred learning style.
+However, according to studies mentioned in the book, relying on one medium to learn is not the best way to learn.
+It’s much better to mix sources.
+Watch a video, yes, but also read.
+  - **Set quitting time:** Scheduling time to stop studying or stop working – depending on your stage in life.
+Is the best thing you can do for yourself.
+When you have a firm schedule, you know that you have from here to hear to study, you will better concentrate.

+- **Actionable Notes:**
+  - **Use metaphors:** When you are learning something new.
+Or when you are trying to explain something you know to others, use metaphors.
+Metaphors help you get new things faster.
+You connect the new information to something you already know.
+This way, you reuse previously created paths in your brain.
+By doing so, you learn faster and you remember for longer.
+So, when you are confronted with a complex idea, try to find something similar you already know.
+Something to relate the new concept to.
+And if a metaphor is no longer useful, replace it with a new one.
+  - **Active recall:** Good learning requires three main components: learning, practice, and sleep.
+The more you do these three, the stronger the connections between the neurons inside your brain will become.
+But usually, we try to cheat.
+We try to learn everything in one day and think that this will be enough for strong foundations.
+The best way to ensure that your building blocks remain in your head, is by doing an active recall.
+If you study for a test, or if you simply want to ensure that your current knowledge will remain intact, you need to schedule active recall sessions.
+For instance, you learn a new concept on Monday.
+On Tuesday, review your main points.
+On Wednesday, recite or write down the main components of the new idea without looking at your notes.
+On Friday, try to do the same.
+The more you practice, the less you’ll have to look at your notes.
+Thus, the stronger the foundations.
+  - **Memory palace technique:** The memory palace is probably the oldest technique for remembering things.
+Used by the famous Roman writer Cicero for his speeches, the memory palace will help you recall long complicated subjects more easily.
+The basics of this tool are the following: You imagine a place you know well.
+For example, your house.
+Once you have a mental picture of your house, take the information you want to remember and place it in objects around your house.
+The goal is to cut the big piece of info into chunks and place these smaller chunks in different things.
+A piece of info on a picture.
+Another piece on your shelf.
+One more on the dining table.
+Then, imagine silly situations.
+Once the setting is complete, picture yourself walking around your house and interacting with the objects you put information inside in some sort of order.
+If you want to remember a grocery list, you can imagine the bottle of milk as a 6-foot-tall bottle that talks, and the carton of eggs as 6 children that are holding hands.
+  - **Avoid rut think:** A counterintuitive way to improve in one field is learning about a completely different field.
+Not an adjacent field, but something in a far away spectrum.
+Why is that?
+Well, as we get better in one field, our internal pathways cement.
+We get better at doing a particular task, but if there is a slight deviation, we’ll be clueless about what to do.
+Our thinking becomes less flexible.
+To mix things up, to get better at what you’re passionate about.
+It’s much wiser to learn a bit about something completely different.
+This will introduce new ideas and help you avoid what is called “rut think”.
+  - **Thinking fast and slow:** If your attention octopus hasn’t grown many hands.
+You’ll have a hard time quickly remembering things.
+You’ll have to “run” to the locker every time you need to remember something.
+All of this makes you a slow thinker.
+But slow doesn’t equal bad.
+Actually, the authors mentioned that slow thinkers can come up with some original ideas.
+Here’s why: When you think fast, you rush to the solution without thinking a lot about the details.
+And while you do (probably) give a correct answer, you prevent yourself from coming up with a better answer.
+Conversely, slow thinkers “hike” towards the solution.
+By doing so, they see all the possible options and can come up with quite better solutions.
+So, don’t feel bad if you think kind of slowly.
+Use it to your advantage.

 # Quotes

 "Marking a book is literally an experience of your differences or agreements with the author.
 It is the highest respect you can pay him"